Genre fiction

 In the book-trade, genre fiction, also known as formula fiction, or commercial fiction, encompasses fictional works written with the intent of fitting into a specific literary genre in order to appeal to readers and fans already familiar with that genre.
 These labels commonly imply that this type of fiction places more value on plot and entertainment than on character development, philosophical themes, or artistic depth.
 This distinguishes genre fiction from literary fiction.

-The main genres are crime, fantasy, romance, science fiction and horror—as well as perhaps Western, inspirational and historical fiction.
+Popular genres include crime, fantasy, romance, science fiction and horror—as well as Western, inspirational and historical fiction.

-Slipstream genre is sometimes thought to be in between genre and non-genre fiction.
+Slipstream is sometimes thought to be in between genre and non-genre fiction.

 Genre and the marketing of fiction

 In the publishing industry the term "category fiction" is often used as a synonym for genre fiction, with the categories serving as the familiar shelf headings within the fiction section of a bookstore, such as Western or mystery.

 Some authors classified instead as literary fiction have written genre novels under pseudonyms, while others are argued to have employed genre elements in literary fiction.

 Romance fiction had an estimated $1.375 billion share in the US book market in 2007.
 Religion/inspirational literature followed with $819 million, science fiction/fantasy with $700 million, mystery with $650 million and classic literary fiction with $466 million.